philipdavis82/RPG/README.md

      - Items : Two-Handed Melee Weapon
      - Effect : "This character may spend stamina to attack multiple enemies within reach.
 Roll and attack against each enemy. within reach.
      - Description : The combatant swigs their weapon in a large arc cutting down any foe how is unlucky enough to be caught in its path
+     - Tags : Figher,Melee,Two-Handed,Stamina

 ---

 ## Items

+* Items are similar to Abilities in terms of how a character plays
+* Items should be more powerfull than abilities due to only having limited equipment slots

+*Example Ability*

+    Rusty Longsowrd
+    - Level : 1
+    - Requirments: [ Body: 1(2) ]
+    - Accracy : d20 + Body - 1d4 ( d20 + Body )
+    - Damage  : 1d4 + Body/2 ( 1d4 + Body )
+    - Damage Type : Physical
+    - Range : Immediate
+    - Effect : Fragile: Dealing 6 or more damage breaks the sword giving a point of disadvantage.
+At 3 points completly destory the sword.
+    - Description : A layer of rust covers this sword.
+It was probably left out in the rain for much too long.
+The weight
+    - Tags: Fighter,Melee,Negitive,Mundane,Damage,Immediate
+>
+    Minor Potion of Healing
+    - Level : 1
+    - Requirments: [ None (Spirit: 4) ]
+    - Range : Immediate
+    - Healing : 1d8 EP + 1d4 HP (1d8 + Spirit EP + 1d8 HP)
+    - Effect : Drinking this potion heals ones wounds and reinvigorates
+    - Description : A translucent light green liquid that carries a strong almond scent.
+    - Tags: Potion,Healing,Immediate,Magic

 ---